HSN: Sister channels

-International operations

-United States
+Operations

-HSN's U.S. operations are based in St. Petersburg, Florida, which houses its corporate headquarters, studio and broadcasting facilities.
+Until 2025, HSN's United States operations were based in St. Petersburg, Florida, which housed its corporate headquarters, studio and broadcasting facilities.
 Additional call center facilities are located in Roanoke, Virginia & Toledo, Ohio.
 Distribution centers are situated in Roanoke, Piney Flats, Tennessee, and Fontana, California.
 In October, 2018 Quarate announced the closure of the Roanoke distribution center in favor of a combined QVC/HSN distribution center to be located in Bethlehem, PA.
-HSN also operates retail outlet stores in Orlando, Brandon, Bardmoor, Tampa and St. Petersburg.

-HSN is live 19 hours a day, 364 days a year (it has previously tested carrying recorded programming during some graveyard slot hours, but unsuccessful).
-During live broadcasts the word "LIVE" is inserted above the on air graphic on the top-right corner.
-HSN's hosts stay on the air for 2 or 3 hours and feature 5 to 10 products at a time.
-The channel usually ends live broadcasting for the Christmas holiday at about 4:00 pm EST Christmas Eve, and returns live at 11:00 pm EST Christmas Day.
-For the first twelve years, a looping Yule log was aired from Noon Christmas Eve to Midnight December 26.
-The show allowed members of the staff to go on camera with their families to say hello to relatives back home.

-Previously aired broadcasts could be re-watched on the YouTube channel of HSN.
-HSN first uploaded full-length episodes for several of the most popular programs, for instance The Monday Night Show with Adam Freeman, in February 2016, then expanded it to cover all programming on August 26, 2016, including the pre-recorded Christmas broadcasts.
+In January 2025, it was announced that HSN would be closing its St. Petersburg headquarters and relocating to West Chester, Pennsylvania, home of HSN and QVC parent company Qurate Retail Group.

-As of today, HSN and QVC is carried over the digital public airwaves and can be viewed without a cable subscription or a streaming device.
-Additionally a new Streaming service was introduced to cable providers which provides a different shopping experience compared to if a viewer went online and ordered merchandise.
+As of today, HSN and QVC are carried over the digital public airwaves and can be viewed without a cable subscription or a streaming device.
+Additionally, a new Streaming service was introduced to cable providers, which provides a different shopping experience compared to if a viewer went online and ordered merchandise.

-United Kingdom

-HSN had a UK sister network called HSE, which ceased operating.